Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 https://github.com/Uniswap/examples/blob/d6300e2db41f6a2c3e9c69860347c17c484232ba/v3-sdk/modifying-position/src/example/Example.tsx#L370-L372
 ```

 We have also provided two other parameters: `liquidityPercentage` and `collectOptions`.
 The first is of type `Percentage` and accepts a fraction from 0 to 1, which we provide through our configuration file.
 This parameter determines how much liquidity is removed from our initial position, and transfers the removed liquidity back to our address.

 The latter parameter is of type [`CollectOptions`](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L105) and gives us the option to collect the fees that we have collected for the time that we were actively provisioning liquidity.
 In this example, we pass in 0 for both tokens as we do not want to collect any fees.

 Now that we have both the calldata and value we needed for the transaction, we can build it and execute it:

 ```js reference title="Building and submitting the transaction" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/d6300e2db41f6a2c3e9c69860347c17c484232ba/v3-sdk/modifying-position/src/example/Example.tsx#L241-L251
 ```

-After pressing the button, note how the balance of USDC and DAI drops as we add liquidity to our position.

 After pressing the button, note how the balance of USDC and DAI drops as we remove liquidity from our position.